Wiz-Works/SECOND-ORDER---A-Bit-Size-Economy/README.md

 * **Farmers:** Work claimed farmland to harvest sugar, potatoes, lettuce, or rice.
 * **Retailers:** Buy goods off the open market to resell, and list their own goods for sale to other agents.
 * **Traders:** Buy and sell commodities purely to profit from price swings, not to use what they buy.
+*
+---

+## The Funds

+* **Total Commodity Market Index:** All ten commodities, bought once at launch and never traded again.
+The passive benchmark every other fund is measured against.
+* **Commodity Equal-Weight Index:** The same ten commodities, rebalanced back to equal value every 2,000 ticks.
+* **Momentum Factor Fund:** The three commodities that have risen most recently, re-picked every 2,000 ticks.
+Buys whatever is already going up.
+* **Deep Value Fund:** The four cheapest commodities, re-picked every 5,000 ticks, or sooner if the fund doubles off its recent low.
+* **Agricultural Value Fund:** The four food crops, weighted by how much energy each one delivers per coin.
+Sugar returns six times what rice does, so cheap is not the same as good value.
+Reacts to blizzards and droughts, which move crop prices directly.
+* **Real Assets Fund:** Glass, stone and iron, the materials the economy builds with.
+Rises when the world is building.
+* **Frontier Opportunities Fund:** A concentrated bet on sand, lettuce and oil, three of the thinnest and cheapest books in the economy.
+Swings hardest when anything disturbs them.
+* **Bullion Tactical Fund:** Holds more gold the cheaper it gets against its own 5,000-tick average, and less as it gets dearer.
+Never fully in or out, so it always has something to sell into a rally and coins to buy a crash with.
+* **Special Situations Fund:** Buys the four commodities the market is most choking on, heaviest supply against thinnest demand, re-picked every 500 ticks.
+The standing bid for goods nobody else wants.
 ---

 ## The Resources